Wolf Pack (TV series): Development

 In September 2021, it was announced that Jeff Davis was developing a series based on Edo van Belkom's Wolf Pack novels for Paramount+.

 In addition to Davis, Joe Genier, Mike Elliott and Karen Gorodetzky serve as executive producers for Capital Arts.
 Jason Ensler, Sarah Michelle Gellar and Christian Taylor also serve as executive producers.
-The series was released on January 26, 2023.
+The series premiered on January 26 and concluded on March 16, 2023.

 During an interview in September 2022, Jeff Davis stated that although Wolf Pack and Teen Wolf use the same Atlanta studio facilities and share part of the backstage crew, as well as both shows involving young werewolves, the two fictional universes are completely separate and the mythology and creatures involved are different.

+Despite some preparations having been made for a second season, the series was canceled in January 2024.

 Casting

 On June 20, 2022, Paramount+ announced that Chloe Rose Robertson, Bella Shepard, Armani Jackson, and Tyler Lawrence Gray had signed on to play the leads of the streamer's upcoming supernatural teen drama series.
 Sarah Michelle Gellar made a special appearance during the Teen Wolf panel at San Diego Comic-Con on July 21 to announce that she had joined the main cast of the show.
 On September 14, Rodrigo Santoro was announced to have also joined the main cast.

 On October 7, the streamer also announced new recurring cast members for the first season.